moodle-tui/moot/README.md

 where the middle column is the current column you are navigating in.

 ### Commands
 These are commands, that moot interface currently supports.
-More comming soon.
 - To move around, us the arrow keys or vim equivalents (`h`, `j`, `k`, `l`).
 - To quit, press `q`.
 - To download a file, hover it and press `s`.
 - To upload files, hover desired module and press `u`.
 (Only assignments currently supported)

+### Configuration
+App can be configured through config file, that should be located at `$XDG_CONFIG_HOME/moot/config` on unix systems and `%LOCALAPPDATA%\moot\config` on windows systems.

+Format: `<property> = <value>`

+Currently supported properties:
+- `token` (required).
+    Should be equal to your personal moodle token.
+- `upload_command`.
+    Should return newline seperated file paths to stdout.

 ## Installing
 Currently we don't provide any prebuilt binaries, so one has to build for himself and put the final executable in [path](https://en.wikipedia.org/wiki/PATH_(variable))